SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/configure-connectivity-logging.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 24e46a79-33ea-44e9-b03c-549db1c86a6f
-description: "Learn how to configure connectivity logging for transport services in Exchange 2016."
+description: "Summary: Learn how to configure connectivity logging for transport services in Exchange 2016."
 ---

 # Configure connectivity logging in Exchange 2016

-Learn how to configure connectivity logging for transport services in Exchange 2016.
+ **Summary**: Learn how to configure connectivity logging for transport services in Exchange 2016.

 Connectivity logging records outbound connection activity (source, destination, number and size of messages, and connection information) for the transport services on Exchange servers.
 For more information about connectivity logging, see [Connectivity logging in Exchange 2016](connectivity-logging.md).